Deep symbolic regression: Recovering mathematical expressions from data via risk-seeking policy gradients: Methods

 \textbf{Constraining the search space.} Under our framework, it is straightforward to apply a priori constraints to reduce the search space.
 To demonstrate, we impose several simple, domain-agnostic constraints: (1) Expressions are limited to a pre-specified minimum and maximum length.
-We selected minimum length of 2 to prevent trivial expressions and a maximum length of 30 to ensure expressions are tractable.
+We selected minimum length of 4 to prevent trivial expressions and a maximum length of 30 to ensure expressions are tractable.
 (2) The children of an operator should not all be constants, as the result would simply be a different constant.
 (3) The child of a unary operator should not be the inverse of that operator, e.g. $\log(\exp(x))$ is not allowed.
-(4) Direct descendants of trigonometric operators should not be trigonometric operators, e.g. $\sin(x + \cos(x))$ is not allowed because cosine is a descendant of sine.
+(4) Descendants of trigonometric operators should not be trigonometric operators, e.g. $\sin(x + \cos(x))$ is not allowed because cosine is a descendant of sine.
 While still semantically meaningful, such composed trigonometric operators do not appear in virtually any scientific domain.

 We apply these constraints in situ (i.e. concurrently with autoregressive sampling) by zeroing out the probabilities of selecting tokens that would violate a constraint.
-Pseudocode for this process is provided in Subroutine \ref{alg:constraints} in Appendix \ref{app:appendix}.
+Pseudocode for this process is provided in Subroutine \ref{alg:constraints} in Appendix \ref{app:subroutines}.
 This process ensures that samples always adhere to all constraints, without rejecting samples post hoc.
-In contrast, imposing constraints in GP-based symbolic regression can be problematic \citep{craenen2001handle}.
-In practice, evolutionary operations that violate constraints are typically rejected post hoc \citep{fortin2012deap}.
+In contrast, imposing constraints with GP requires rejecting evolutionary operations post hoc \citep{fortin2012deap}, which can be problematic \citep{craenen2001handle}, and as we show in our experiments, can actually reduce performance.

+\textbf{Reward function.} Once a pre-order traversal is sampled, we instantiate the corresponding symbolic expression and evaluate it with a reward function.
+A standard fitness measure in GP-based symbolic regression is normalized root-mean-square error (NRMSE), the root-mean-square error normalized by the standard deviation of the target values, $\sigma_y$.
+That is, given a dataset $(X, y)$ of size $n$ and candidate expression $f$, $\textrm{NRMSE} = \frac{1}{\sigma_y} \sqrt{\frac{1}{n}\sum_{i=1}^n (y_i - f(X_i))^2}$.
+To bound the reward function, we apply a squashing function: $R(\tau) = 1/(1 + \textrm{NRMSE})$.